 As with household and liability insurance, switching to a family policy works out cheaper than keeping individual legal insurance policies.
 You can easily find out how much you can save by running one legal protection insurance comparison for an “individual” and another for a “family or household”.

 If you travel often and use travel insurance, getting just one family policy which covers both of you is cheaper than getting two individual policies.
 You can compare the difference using the moneyland.ch travel insurance comparison.

-Getting combined financial services for both of you is almost always cheaper than getting the same services for each of you individually.
+Getting combined financial services for both of you is typically cheaper than getting the same services for each of you individually.
 Reviewing your financial commitments after moving in together can help you avoid paying more than you need to for services.